Offerel/roundcube_storage/README.md

 2. Download elFinder from https://github.com/Studio-42/elFinder
 3. Extract elFinder in to the plugin directory.
 I have some example preconfigured files from eLfinder 2.1.30 (they end with *.example)
 4. Configure elFinder to your needs.
 Mostly this follows the instructions on the elFinder Source.
-5. There are preconfigured files for elfinder, which you use as a starting point.
-If you want make use of the Authentication, take care that you dont remove the authentication part in connector.minimal.example
-6. Rename elfinder.html.example and connector.minimal.example, so that you can use this files
+5. There is now a roundcube.html.
+THis file is preconfigured to work together with Roundcube
-7. Activate the plugin in /config/config.inc.php in the way that you add it to the active plugins array, like $config['plugins'] = array('storage');
+6. Activate the plugin in /config/config.inc.php in the way that you add it to the active plugins array, like $config['plugins'] = array('storage');

 # Remarks
 - Login is done with the same credentials as in Roundcube.